Psalm 102 – Afflicted, But Full of Trust

 a.
 My enemies reproach me all day long: The psalmist’s affliction came from more than poor health; he had enemies set against him.
 They opposed him with constant disapproval and rejection.
 They added a tone of mocking and cursing (who deride me and swear an oath against me).

 i.
 “The scoffs and reproaches of men are generally added to the chastisements of God; or rather, perhaps are a part, and sometimes the bitterest part of them.”
 (Horne)

 c.
-Because of Your indignation and Your wrath: The sense of mourning was all the more bitter because of sense that this affliction came as some kind of punishment from God.
+Because of Your indignation and Your wrath: The mourning was all the more bitter because of the sense that this affliction came as some kind of punishment from God.

 i.
 You have lifted me up and cast me away: “He felt that God was treating him as wrestlers treat one another, when a man deliberately lifts up his opponent in order that he may give him the worse fall.”
 (Spurgeon)

 d.
 I wither away like grass: Overwhelmed with a sense of divine rejection (You have lifted me up and cast me away), he felt that his life was short and had little meaning.